Please check back in soon for new programming!

 Los Angeles Parking Policy Reform Options for Transit-Oriented Development – Tuesday, May 16, 2017, 10:30am to 2:30pm

-This interactive conference at Los Angeles City Hall, Bradley Tower room, will discuss parking reform options to boost transit neighborhoods.
-The event is co-sponsored by Councilmember Jose Huizar and TransitCenter and will will also serve to launch a new report with specific policy ideas for local policy makers on parking reform.
-It will feature a keynote by Seleta Reynolds, General Manager, Los Angeles Department of Transportation and a panel discussion.
+This interactive conference at Los Angeles City Hall, Bradley Tower room, discussed parking reform options to boost transit neighborhoods.
+The event was co-sponsored by Councilmember Jose Huizar and TransitCenter and launched the report Wasted Spaces: Options to Reform Parking Policy in Los Angeles, which contains specific policy ideas for local policy makers on parking reform.
+It featured a keynote by Seleta Reynolds, General Manager, Los Angeles Department of Transportation and a panel discussion.
 More details and agenda here.
-Register to attend today — space is limited!

 Office of Councilmember Jose Huizar